InsightEdge/insightedge-examples/README.md

 sbin\insightedge-maven.cmd
 ```

-This project has both SBT and Maven configurations.
-You can build it with next commands:
+This project has both SBT and Maven build files.
+You can build it with the next commands:

 ```bash
 # Maven